Our 2030 Goal:

 For the last decade, The Children’s Movement of Florida has been focused on promoting school readiness because we know children need a strong foundation to thrive.
 That’s why we are the natural choice to unite business, community leaders and policymakers under the Florida Chamber of Commerce’s ambitious Florida 2030 strategic plan to have 100% of children ready for kindergarten by 2030.

-Learn more about the why of this initiative in this Miami Herald op-ed from our Chief of Staff Madeleine Thakur.
+Learn more about the why of this initiative in this Miami Herald op-ed from our President Madeleine Thakur.

 What Does it Mean to be Ready?